Do you like to surround yourself with unique and pretty things? Do you love to buy ordinary stuff and then make something truly amazing out of it?

 - You just made your glue.

-Additional material you need to start with decoupage: 1 medium size brush, 1 roller to smoothen the paper onto the surface.
+Additional material you need to start with decoupage: 1 medium size brush,

 This is how to get started with decoupage: